Jeffrey W. Ubben: Business career

-Philanthropy
+Board memberships

 Ubben is chair emeritus of the national Board of Directors of the Posse Foundation.
-He serves on the Boards of Trustees of Northwestern University and the American Conservatory Theater.
+He is on the Boards of Trustees of Northwestern University and the American Conservatory Theater.
 Ubben is also on the board of directors of the E.O.
 Wilson Biodiversity Foundation.
 In September, 2019, it was announced that Jeff Ubben and his wife Laurie "have made an estate commitment of $50 million to support scholarships for undergraduate, graduate and professional school students" at Northwestern University, the largest donation towards financial aid in the university's history.